-In 2020, Brown University’s Office of Global Engagement managed to form new partnerships with Chinese University of Hong Kong and Charles University in Prague.
+In 2020, Brown University’s Office of Global Engagement managed to form new partnerships with the Chinese University of Hong Kong and Charles University in Prague.
 Both of these partnerships are agreed to last until 2025 and will ensure that faculty/students will have numerous opportunities for engagement.
 One particular member of the Brown University faculty who is ensuring that the college’s international ties remain strong is Dr. Ruhul Abid, In 2020, he was nominated for a Nobel Peace Prize for his non-profit named Health and Education for All, which has been fighting coronavirus in refugee camps.
 Niche names Brown University as the third-best college for international relations.
 Times Higher Education names it the 88th most international university in the world.

 15. Yale University

 In May 2021, Yale University’s Jackson Institute for Global Affairs announced that it was launching a center on leadership that would also integrate international security research into its work.
 The hopes for this new center are primarily to prevent conflicts and build better societies.
 The college has also proactively worked across the world to fight the coronavirus.
 For instance, it has assisted the Indian government by providing research and data into the virus’s effect on the country’s most vulnerable populations.
 Niche considers Yale University to be the fifth-best college for international relations.
 Times Higher Education considers it to be the world’s 66th most international college.